ericfarng/fullstack_boilerplate/SOLUTION.md

 #### State Management (Partially Implemented)
 I understand state management is one of the grading criteria, likely tied to the ability to resume a quiz where a user left off.
 I focused instead on completing the LLM integration, but here’s how I would implement the resume flow:

-1. Skip authentication for now—use a simple `user_emai`l field.
+1. Skip authentication for now—use a simple `user_email` field.
 2. After each question, save the response to the `user_answer` table.
 3. When a user returns, hit a `/question/resume` endpoint to load the next unanswered question.
-4. Any "immediate feedback" logic would continue to be calculated in the backend controller.
+4. Remaining `Immediate feedback` logic would continue to be calculated in the backend controller.

 ## (If you didn't go with the boilerplate) Notes on design/architecture and rationale